AugurProject/augur-walkthrough/forking.md

 - [x] Verify that the user can migrate only some of their REP at a time.
 Verify balance after Tx confirmation.
 - [x] Verify that the user can migrate all their REP at one time.
 Verify balance after Tx confirmation.
 - [x] Initiate a fork and migrate at least 50% of REP (5.5 mil REP).
 Verify that the winning universe is declared.
 It should be labeled both in the Migrate REP form and on the Account: Universes page.
-- [ ] Initiate a fork and migrate less than 50% of REP. Verify that the winning universe is declared when the 60 day window ends.
+- [x] Initiate a fork and migrate less than 50% of REP. Verify that the winning universe is declared when the 60 day window ends and the market is finalized.
-- [ ] Verify that REP can be migrated after being disavowed.
+- [ ] [ch11120](https://app.clubhouse.io/augur/story/11120/for-disavowinig-crowdsourcers-clicking-claim-does-not-bring-up-a-tx-dialogue) Verify that REP can be migrated after being disavowed.
-- [ ] Verify that the forking market can be manually finalized when the 60 day forking window ends (when less that 50% of REP has been migrated during that window).
+- [x] Verify that the forking market can be manually finalized when the 60 day forking window ends (when less that 50% of REP has been migrated during that window).
 The flash script can be used to do this.

 ## Universe Page: